Try/OpenGothic/README.md

 ## Available Graphic options

-Game menu in gothic is done by scripting.
-While orignal graphics settings do not apply to current-gen graphics, engine redefines meaning for some of tweakables:
+The game menu in Gothic 2 is done by scripting.
+While the original graphics settings do not apply to current-gen graphics, the engine redefines meaning for some tweakables:

 * `Settings` -> `Extended configuration`
   *  `Cloud Shadows` mapped to SSAO.